Professor/Head of Dept. of Urdu (1957-1988)

 degree without pre-requisites, and thus in 1949 he qualified

 job as a proper teacher was at Thatta High School in 1949

 where he worked for less than a year.
 During this period, he

-got introduced to Allama Daudpota who was the Director
+got introduced by chance to Allama Daudpota who was the Director

 language as a compulsory subject.
 Some of the Hindu students